This post was originally published in February 2018. I’ve updated it to include a follow up since the original publication.

 Part of the issue might be that when dealing with a disability, there is a distinct lack of personal control.
 You have no control over your mind, body, or emotions at times.
 When working with external tasks, there’s a chance to regain control, which may be hard to re-relinquish to a partner or friend when needed.

 It boils down to being okay with the help and doing what is best for the child.
 That may take different forms, but having a support system to adapt your parenting will lighten any physical or mental burdens.

 The most important thing for any parent, disabled or not, is to maintain a positive perspective.
 This isn’t possible all the time, so allow yourself to have bad days guilt-free, but when you can, the power of positivity can boost your overall health.

 It is also important not to allow yourself to be defined by others’ expectations and judgments.
 What works for you may not work for someone else, and that is okay.
 Every person is different in their own way, so why would parenting be the same across the board?

 Comparing your abilities as a parent to someone else, able or not, is a recipe for mental and emotional disaster.
 There will be good days and bad days, and remember, most people are only going to show you their good days (or fake them if they are actually bad days).
 Trying to compare yourself to another person’s projection of their “best life” will not help improve your situation.

 Your disability does not define you.

-I constantly tell myself that I am a woman who happens to have MS, not a woman with MS. There may not be much of a distinction, but as a person who gets hung up on semantics, it’s big enough to keep me going.
-I am not my MS and my MS is not me.
+I continuously tell myself that I am a woman who happens to have MS, not a woman with MS. There may not be much of a distinction, but as a person who gets hung up on semantics, it’s big enough to keep me going.
+I am not my MS, and my MS is not me.